Libido in a nutshell

 Science proves over and over that long-term couples with a healthy balance and equality have more sexual desire for each other.
 For example, inequitable division of labor at home and with children, and objectification of the woman will reduce sexual desire, especially on the female side.
 Societal expectations around strict gender roles also have a negative impact in sexual desire, both for men and women!
 The expectation that men should always be in the mood is very detrimental for those who don't experience sexual desire that often or "spontaneously".

 Of course, these are generalizations and we all move in a spectrum rather than a binary.
-But in general, men tend to be more visual when it comes to arousal (hence why pornography is such a big industry) while women tend to need more mental and emotional stimulation before they're in the mood for close-ups.
+But in general, men tend to be more visual when it comes to arousal, while women tend to need more mental and emotional stimulation before they're in the mood for close-ups.
 Because of this, things like stress, anxiety, and relationship problems can all lead to a decrease in libido, particularly for women.
 For example, the COVID-19 pandemic has increased overall levels of stress and lower desire in romantic relationships, and post-traumatic stress disorder (PTSD) is linked to problems with hormones, desire, and satisfaction in veterans.
 You may have noticed increased desire after ending a relationship, and that is probably because your emotional needs were not met with that person and you feel free now.

 How often is "normal" for you to feel desire?
 No wrong answers!